Richard Niccols: Works

 As a student, Niccols produced his earliest publication, on the death of Elizabeth I. In 1607 appeared a narrative poem called The Cuckow, with the motto "At etiam cubat cuculus, surge amator, in domum".
 The volume, which is dedicated to Master Thomas Wroth, and was printed by F[elix] K[ingston], has no author's name, but in his later Winter Nights Vision Niccols describes himself as having "Cuckow-like" sung "in rustick tunes of Castaes wrongs".
 It tells the story of a contest between the cuckoo and nightingale for supremacy in song; it imitates Edmund Spenser, who is eulogised.
 The work may have been suggested by Drayton's Owl, 1604.

 Niccols's undertook a revised edition of the Mirror for Magistrates, which had originally been issued in 1559.
 Since its first appearance (William Baldwin), nine editions had appeared with continuations by Thomas Blenerhasset, John Higgins, and others.
 The previous edition under Higgins was dated 1587.
 In 1610 Niccols's version was printed by Felix Kingston.
+(Note: In an address to the reader Niccols stated that he had rearranged the old poems and improved their rhythm, and had added many new poems of his own.
+He also omitted Baldwin's James I of Scotland, Francis Segar's Richard, Duke of Gloucester, the anonymous James IV of Scotland, and Francis Dingley's Battle of Flodden Field.)
 His main additions were inserted towards the close of the volume, and were introduced by a new title-page: "A Winter Nights Vision.
 Being an addition of such princes especially famous who were exempted in the former historie".
 The princes dealt with by Niccols include King Arthur, Edmund Ironside, Richard I, King John, Edward II, Edward V, Richard, duke of York, and Richard III.
 Niccols dedicated his own contribution to the Earl of Nottingham, and prefaced it with a "poeticall Induction".
 There followed, with another title-page and separately numbered pages, Niccols's England's Eliza, or the victorious and triumphant Reigne of that Virgin Empresse of sacred memorie, Elizabeth, Queene of England, France, and Ireland, &c.
 The dedication was addressed to Elizabeth, wife of Sir Francis Clere.
 Another poetical induction precedes the poem on Elizabeth, which, Niccols states, he wrote at Greenwich, apparently in August 1603, when the plague raged in London.
 Niccols's edition of the Mirror was reissued in 1619 and 1628.
 All Niccols's continuations are reprinted in Joseph Haslewood's edition of 1815.

 On 15 February 1612 a play by Niccols, entitled The Twynnes Tragedie, was entered on the Stationers' Registers It is not otherwise known.
 But in 1655 William Rider published a tragi-comedy called The Twins, which Frederick Gard Fleay suggested may be a printed copy of Niccols's piece.